 We understand that sometimes, full time students have to take a break from their studies.
 This could be because you are unwell, or because you have financial difficulties or for other personal reasons.
 Aston students in situations like this can suspend their studies be asking for a Leave of Absence.
 This is also called suspending study.
-A Leave of Absence can last between 60 days and up to 2 years but it is most commonly given for one academic year.
+A Leave of Absence can last between 60 days and up to 2 years.

 You can request a Leave of Absence (Suspension of Study) from your student home page on MAP.
 You will need to give a brief explanation of your reasons for suspending your studies and can upload any supporting evidence you have available.
 Your school will respond to your request through MAP so you need to check your student home page regularly.